kuberhealthy/kuberhealthy/README.md

 - With system master permissions to the cluster, run `kubectl apply -f https://raw.githubusercontent.com/Comcast/kuberhealthy/master/kuberhealthy.yaml`.
 - Modify your service and expose it to the world appropriately.
 This may mean changing the service `type` to `LoadBalancer`, or creating a custom ingress in your environment.
 - When the service is available in your environment, you can simply hit port 80 to fetch the cluster status JSON.
 For more detailed information on Kuberhealthy's operation, you can run a log command against the pod (`kubectl logs -n kuberhealthy podName kuberhealthy`).

+##### Security Considerations
+Kuberhealthy exposes an inscure (non-HTTPS) endpoint without authentication.
+You should never expose this endpoint to the public internet.
+Exposing Kuberhealthy to the internet could result in private cluster information being exposed to the public internet when errors occur.